PM Johnson says UK in 'race against time' as it faces worst weeks of pandemic | Health

 "Anybody who is not shocked by the number of people in hospital who are seriously ill at the moment and who are dying over the course of this pandemic, I think, has not understood this at all.
 This is an appalling situation," he told BBC TV.
 "DANGEROUS TIME"

 During the peak of the first outbreak in April, about 18,000 people were in hospital but now there are 30,000, Whitty said, describing it as "the most dangerous time we've really had in terms of numbers".
-Johnson's government is pinning its hopes on a mass vaccination programme to offer a way out of the crisis.
-Britain was the first country to approve vaccines developed by Oxford-AstraZeneca and by Pfizer/BioNTech , while it approved Moderna's shot on Friday.
+Johnson's government is pinning its hopes on a mass vaccination programme after Britain became the first country to approve vaccines developed by Oxford-AstraZeneca and by Pfizer/BioNTech , and approved Moderna's shot on Friday.

-Johnson said Britain had already administered shots to 2 million people already - more than any other European country - and was opening up seven big vaccination centres as part of its vaccination expansion plans.
-But he admitted that delivering doses to 15 million people in the four highest risk levels, including those over 70, the most clinically vulnerable and frontline health workers, by Feb.
-15 was "a huge ask".
+Its plan, announced on Monday, envisages 2 million shots being delivered at some 2,700 centres a week in England by the end of January, with the aim of immunising tens of millions of people by the spring and all adults offered a vaccine by the autumn.
+Johnson said 2 million people had already been given the vaccine - more than any other European country - but admitted that inoculating 15 million people in the four highest risk levels, including those over 70 and frontline health workers, by a Feb.
+15 target was "a huge ask".

 "We believe it's achievable, we're going throw absolutely everything at it, to get it done," he said.
 Opposition Labour leader Keir Starmer, who has repeatedly accused Johnson of being too slow to respond to the pandemic, said the prime minister's indecision had cost lives and worsened the economic impact